danieltdang/Order-Tracker/README.md

 ### SQL Commands

-- For creating the function that chekcs the user role CREATE OR REPLACE FUNCTION has_role(user_id VARCHAR, role_name VARCHAR) RETURNS BOOLEAN AS $$
+- For creating the function that checks the user role CREATE OR REPLACE FUNCTION has_role(user_id VARCHAR, role_name VARCHAR) RETURNS BOOLEAN AS $$
 DECLARE